 IV.
-FAIR SHARE NON-RESIDENT FEE POLICY
+NON-RESIDENT FEE POLICY

 - A. The Gahanna resident, and those who work full-time within the City limits, make a significant contribution to the financing and operation of the Gahanna Department of Parks & Recreation.
 The City property tax and income tax are paid whether or not the individual participates in or uses the facilities of the department.
-The Fair Share concept is NON-RESIDENT FEES ARE intended to apportion to non-residents an equalized fee so that they can contribute to the overall financing of the Department of Parks & Recreation on an equitable basis with the resident.
+The Non-resident fees are intended to apportion to non-residents an equalized fee so that they can contribute to the overall financing of the Department of Parks & Recreation on an equitable basis with the resident.
 It is hoped that this policy will give not only equitable treatment, but also a better understanding of fees and overall financing to both residents and non-residents. - B. Non-Resident fee:

-GDPR Sports Leagues: \$20 per non-resident on roster/\$100

-maximum per team

-Recreation Program Fee: \$1 \$4 - programs costing less than \$10 more

-\$0 - \$5 - programs costing less than \$20
+GDPR Sports Leagues: \$20 per non-resident on roster Recreation Program Fee: \$0 - \$5 - programs costing less than \$25 10%-120% - programs costing over \$25 Senior Memberships: Up to 50% higher than resident rates

-\$10 - programs costing \$21 - \$75 \$15 \$20 programs costing \$76 \$99 or

-\$20 - programs costing \$100 or more 10% - 120% - PROGRAMS

-10/0 - 120/0 - I KOGKAMA

-COSTING OVER \$25

-Senior Memberships: UP TO 50% higher than resident rates
+Golf Memberships:

-Golf Memberships: UP TO \$50 more per person
+Up to \$50 more per person